-Like many people in 2020, I decided that I wanted to do something different.
+Like many people in 2020, I decided I wanted to do something different.
 Why not blow up your life?
 That dumpster fire of a year seemed like the perfect time.
 I left my comms role at a coding bootcamp in London to start the business I’d always dreamed of: a boutique content agency creating beautiful copy for a select number of clients all around the world.

 I wanted to keep it simple.
 I didn’t want to raise funding or build a team.
 I just wanted to give myself a year to take on different content projects and see what came back.
-Having dealt with issues around Lyme disease since 2017, I wanted more control over my schedule to attend various appointments and more time to work on the things that mean the most to me.

-So I spent January 2021 on the website and admin.
+So, I spent January 2021 on the website and admin.
 The following month, I launched with this post (it’s cute reading it now).

 As this first year winds down, I’m in a 21-day hotel quarantine in Hong Kong, with lots of time to reflect on the year at a glance:

 - 30 clients in 11 cities across Europe, America and Asia